DataJuggler/DataTier.Net/README.md

 # Major Fix!
 You Can Now Use Visual Studio 2022 or Visual Studio 2026 For Development!
 Thanks ChatGPT!

+1.1.2026 Version 6.1.0: Happy New Year!
+I completed a new feature Add IGridValueInterface.
+This is only used if you are creating a project and using DataJuggler.Blazor.Components.Grid.
+A new Grid feature will be released soon that you can pass in a list of objects that implement IGridValueProvider and create the rows for you.
+This part needed to be completed first.
+To use this feature, edit your project and select Add select the IGridValueInterface checkbox.
+Your generated classed will then be created implementing the interface.
+The required interface reference is added for you.

+    using DataJuggler.NET.Data.Interfaces;

+And your class will implement the interface

+    public partial class RunLog : IGridValueProvider

+This is an example of the GetValue method that is code generated (from my Runner project).
+The switch statement will have one case for each field in your table.
+Some fields taken out for brevity.

+    #region GetValue(string fieldName)
+    // <summary>
+    // This method returns the value for the fieldName given
+    // </summary>
+    public object GetValue(string fieldName)
+    {
+        // initial value
+        object value = "";

+        // // Determine the action by the fieldName switch (fieldName)
+        {
+            case "EndTime":

+            // set the value
+            value = this.EndTime;

+            // required
+            break;

+            case "Id":

+            // set the value
+            value = this.Id;

+            // required
+            break;

+            case "Miles":

+            // set the value
+            value = this.Miles;

+            // required
+            break;

+            case "Month":

+            // set the value
+            value = this.Month;

+            // required
+            break;

+            case "Notes":

+            // set the value
+            value = this.Notes;

+            // required
+            break;

+            case "StartTime":

+            // set the value
+            value = this.StartTime;

+            // required
+            break;

+            case "Year":

+            // set the value
+            value = this.Year;

+            // required
+            break;

+        }

+        // return value
+        return value;
+    }
+    #endregion

 12.24.2025: I converted all the fonts in the app to Calibri, and increased the font sizes to either 14.25, 16 or 18.
 I am slightly visually impaired and I started working on this project when I was in my 30's and could see a lot better.
 ChatGPT wrote a cool script to find and replace all fonts in a WinForms projects.
 I had to manually check each control and form as many labels and buttons got smushed together.
 It looks better to me.